 - Our partners have indicated that this data-driven approach best meets their needs.

 - Our students accessibility interns have indicated that this process allows them to stay more organized when working on courses and when looking back at past courses.

-- The Digital Content team is hoping to better track and represent the great progress that is being made to university executive stakeholders.
+- The Digital Experience Team is hoping to better track and represent the great progress that is being made to university executive stakeholders.
 This data-driven approach allows us to track more detailed information about course accessibility improvements at MSU.